thecodeteam/vagrant/scaleio/README.md

 ### Docker Swarm, Apache Mesos, and Kubernetes

-In each configuration, MDM1 is the Master/Manager/Controller machine because this is the ScaleIO Gateway for API communication.
-MDM2 and TB are configured as Worker nodes with no management functionality.
+In each configuration, `master` machine takes care of management roles because this is the ScaleIO Gateway for API communication. `node01` and `node02` are configured as Worker nodes with no management functionality.

 ##### Docker Swarm

+Automatically build a Swarm cluster with `export SCALEIO_SWARM_INSTALL=true` as an environment variable.

 The `docker service` command is used to create a service that is scheduled on nodes and can be rescheduled on a node failure.
-As a quick demonstration go to MDM1 and run a postgres service and pin it to the worker nodes:
+As a quick demonstration go to `master` and run a postgres service and pin it to the worker nodes:

 ```
 $ docker service create --replicas 1 --name pg -e POSTGRES_PASSWORD=mysecretpassword \